Mutual Aid + Culture

 Because of exclusion from full participation in mainstream systems, our neighbors—often comprised of Black people, indigenous people, recent immigrants, queer communities, workers in informal economies, individuals with disabilities, unhoused people—have had to create their own community networks as a matter of survival and care.

-During the exchange, we discussed questions including: How do mutual aid networks sustain their values, build solidarity across difference, redistribute resources, access community space, engage in political education, and engage and honor culture?
+During the exchange, which was open to everyone, we discussed questions including: How do mutual aid networks sustain their values, build solidarity across difference, redistribute resources, access community space, engage in political education, and engage and honor culture?

 Thank you to Alexis Mena, Thahitun Mariam, Whitney Hu, Esther Robinson, Raquel Namuche and Sam Johnson!
 Check out their work with mutual aid and ways to support it below: